Augmented-Health-Lab/Glucose-ML_arxiV2025/baseline_performance/README.md

 1. Create a new shell script in the respective script folder (Zero_order_script or Linear_reg_script)
 2. Follow the format of existing scripts, adjusting input and output paths
-3. Run the script to generate RMSE results
+3. Run the script to generate RMSE, MAE, CEG results
 4. Update the Mann-Whitney scripts if you want to run statistical comparisons